gstjohn/GifBot/README.md

 ## Usage

-Go back to your Slack chats and type "#gif <search_term>" and prosper.
+Go back to your Slack chats and type "#gif &lt;search_term&gt;" and prosper.
 Or, just type "#gif" and get yourself a random boost of wonderful.

 <img src="http://hellobold.com/slack/gifbot-demo.jpg" />